zhangwei03020915/abp/docs/en/get-started/index.md

 Great that you've decided to create a new application with ABP.
 ABP provides multiple startup templates for different needs.
 Each startup template is a fine-tuned and production-ready .NET solution that you can immediately start to develop your application based on it.

+Before you start, You can check the [Pre-requirements](pre-requirements.md) to ensure you have all the necessary tools and environments installed.

 Please select one of the following documents best fits for your application:

 - **[Single-Layer Solution](single-layer-web-application.md)**: Creates a single-project solution.
 Recommended for building an application with a **simpler and easy to understand** architecture.